 The tide was out on our southbound trip.

 Leaving the beach at San Onofre.
-We crossed Camp Pendelton and soon we were in Oceanside.
-We left Oceanside and headed to Solona Beach.
+We crossed Camp Pendleton and soon were in Oceanside then departed and headed to Solona Beach.

-Oceanside Blvd where my event would take place on Pacific Surfliner 583.
-At Solona Beach, AC Adam was a no show at this point so that is just the way things are going for me today.
-We went through Del Mar then went up Sorrento Valley before we climb the Miramar Grade and went down Rose Canyon to Mission Bay.
-Next stop Old Town followed by the Santa Fe Station in downtown San Diego.
-We got off the train with no wi-fi and got a ride into the station.
-I called AC Adam and learned why he was not on the train to join me.
+Oceanside Boulevard, where my event would take place on Pacific Surfliner 583.
+At Solona Beach, AC Adam was a no-show at this point so that was just the way things were going for me today.
+We went through Del Mar then up Sorrento Valley before we climbed the Miramar Grade and went down Rose Canyon to Mission Bay.
+Next stop was Old Town followed by the Santa Fe station in downtown San Diego.
+We detrained from this Amtrak train which had no Wi-Fi, when it was supposed to, and had a Red Cap ride into the station.
+I called AC Adam and learned why he was not on the train to join us.
 Maybe he will make my 1,500,000.0 rail mile in the future?Pacific Surfliner 583 11/3/2014

 Here was the sign I had made for this event.

-One last picture of me after the fact.
-We pulled into Oceanside And I would relax all the way back to Santa Ana one happy train rider.
-After the trip we met at my house and I put up the mileage on my web page before Winston, Christy and I went to the Steer Inn for dinner.
-We returned to the house where Winston corrected my story before we went to the Orange County Railroad Historical Society Meeting.
-After that I drove home ending another great day in my life.
+One last picture after the fact.
+We arrived at Oceanside and I would relax all the way back to Santa Ana one happy train rider.
+After the trip we met at my house and I put up the mileage on my web page before Winston, Christy and I went to the Steer Inn for dinner then returned to the house, where Winston corrected my story before we went to the Orange County Railroad Historical Society meeting.
+After that I drove home, ending another great day in my life.